-As in past years, the Committee awarded discretionary bonuses to certain other officers, including to Brian Aquilino, who was promoted to Chief Operating Officer in March 2020.
-In determining to award this discretionary bonus, the Committee considered the recommendation of the CEO based on the Chief Operating Officer's outstanding performance in the full fiscal year.
+As in past years, the Committee awarded discretionary bonuses to certain other officers, including to Kathleen Simpson-Taylor, our Chief Financial Officer.
+In determining to award this discretionary bonus, the Committee considered the recommendation of the CEO based on the Chief Financial Officer's outstanding performance and significant contributions to A-Mark's success in fiscal 2021.